Should You Backdate Your Life Insurance Policy?

 What Does It Mean To Backdate Your Life Insurance Policy?

-Most life insurance companies go by what’s called nearest age.
-This means that if you are within 6 months of your next birthday you would be considered one year older for life insurance.
+This means that if you are within 6 months of your next birthday you would be considered one year older for purposes of life insurance.

 The Pros and Cons of Backdating